Factory Farms, Pasture Raised, and Veganism: An Analysis of Three Imperfect Ideals

 - Turkeys: 0.46 billion / 30 pounds each / 72% factory farmed

 Multiplying these figures together, we find that 1.477 trillion pounds (or, 1.477 billion animal units) of livestock are raised on factory farms worldwide.
 Using the optimal two acres per animal unit rule, we find that 2.954 billion acres, or 4.62 million square miles, of additional land would be required to house these animals on pastures.
-And with global meat demand projected to double by 2050, this problem will only get radically worse.
+And with global meat demand projected to double by 2050, this problem would only get worse.

 How much land would we save by decreasing the production of grain for livestock feed?
 Much less.
 As was previously cited, animal agriculture occupies 30% of the world’s land, but 26% of this 30% comes from pasture, while just 4% — or, 2.3 million square miles — is designated for growing cattle feed.
 Under a 100% pasture raised meat system, we would save approximately 2.3 million square miles of land by converting cropland into forest, but we’d simultaneously lose around 4.62 million square miles of nature in order to create new pastures.
 That’s a net loss of over two million square miles of flora and fauna.

 Basically, however you slice it, if we wanted to grow all the world’s meat on pasture, we’d need to deforest a landmass the size of the Amazon to make it happen.
 And that’s a huge, unthinkable price to pay.

 What would happen if the whole world went vegan?

 For starters, a vegan world would solve practically all of our aforementioned environmental and ethical concerns.
 No animals would be killed or abused, of course, nor would animal agriculture pollute our air and waterways, hurt human health, emit greenhouse gases, and dominate land and water consumption to the extent that it does today.